|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-This is a two CD series.
-The first CD in this series will cover: basic premises; attitudes and behaviors; gender culture; use of defense mechanisms; security vs. growth; middle-class values; setting session tempo; nonverbal communication; touch; and acceptance that leads to expectations.
+This is a two course series.
+The first course in this series will cover: basic premises; attitudes and behaviors; gender culture; use of defense mechanisms; security vs. growth; middle-class values; setting session tempo; nonverbal communication; touch; and acceptance that leads to expectations.

-#2.
+♦ #2.
 The right of self-determination is also a basic ethical premise that raises boundary issues.
-Later on this CD we will explore the issue of suicide.
+Later in this course we will explore the issue of suicide.
 However, with a suicidal client you treated, where did you set the boundary between freedom and commitment to an in-patient unit?

 They have argued that substance use cannot be forced into the two arbitrary categories of abuse or dependence, but rather that substance use represents a continuum that ranges from non-use to dependency.
 With your last "substance-related disordered client," what criteria did you use to set a boundary in the gray area of the DSM classification system, which many view as inadequate, regarding court orders to a treatment facility and depriving the client of his or her right to benefit from societal freedom?

 ♦ #4.
 The mutual rights and responsibility between your client and society is a philosophical basis of the mental health professions.
 Now, regarding the boundary between rights of your client, versus the rights of society...ask yourself...the last time your client threatened to harm an identifiable other, where and how in your mind did you draw the limit regarding a need to warn or not warn the other party?